Configure features after an upgrade

 - Changes made to process templates to support new features

 If you have additional questions, you can post one or search for answers in the Team Foundation Server - work tracking forum.

-If the team projects were created from the same process template, you should be able to modify the source process template, upload it, and then batch update all team projects defined for a team project collection.
+If the projects were created from the same process template, you should be able to modify the source process template, upload it, and then batch update all projects defined for a project collection.
 Review the following resources:

 - Update a customized process template to access new features

-- How to Configure Features for dozens of team projects
+- How to Configure Features for dozens of projects

 - Features4tfs CodePlex solution.